FeeSimple/deploy-contract/README.md

 ### Import private key

-It's needed to import private key of the account (into the local wallet) used to deploy contract.
+It is required to import the private key of the account (into the local wallet) used to deploy contract.
-Right here, we can utilize the created account on the remote testnet because this account is funded with enough RAM.
+We can utilize the created account on the remote testnet because this account is funded with enough RAM.

 ```
 "name": "useraaaaaaaa",